Types of Wheelchairs

 Stand-up

-Stand-up wheelchairs are fitted with a hydraulic pump that lifts and tilts the seat, thereby enabling the user to “stand up” and yet be fully supported.
+Stand-up wheelchairs are fitted with hydraulic pumps that lift and tilt the seat, thereby enabling the user to "stand up" and yet be fully supported.
 This is an invaluable feature if the user needs to reach an item on a shelf either at home or while out shopping.

 Stair-climbing wheelchairs

-Most stair-climbing chairs do still need a third party attendant.
+Most stair-climbing chairs still require a separate human attendant to operate.
 Alternatively, the wheelchair user must be able to grasp a suitable handrail.

 Beach wheelchairs